Harvard Business School

 Harvard Business School (HBS) is the graduate business school of Harvard University, a private Ivy League research university.
 Located in Allston, Massachusetts, HBS owns Harvard Business Publishing, which publishes business books, leadership articles, case studies, and Harvard Business Review, a monthly academic business magazine.
 It is also home to the Baker Library/Bloomberg Center, the school's primary library.
 Harvard Business School is one of six Ivy League business schools.
+HBS is part of the M7 group of business schools recognized as having strong MBA programs, that are often highly-ranked in US MBA rankings.